fenomas/ractive-drag-events/README.md

 	}
 ```

-See `example/index.html` for a full example.
+See [live demo](http://andyhall.github.io/ractive-drag-events/example/) or `example/index.html` for a full example.

 ## Event Object